KelvinLi2020/P_wiki/FailureDetector-program.md

 State `SendPing` illustrates several new features of P.
-When this state is entered, its entry block sends `PING` events to all alive nodes that have not yet responded with a `PONG` and starts a timer with a timeout value of 100ms.
+When this state is entered, its entry block sends `PING` events to all alive nodes that have not yet responded with a `PONG`, and starts a timer with a timeout value of 100ms.
-The machine stays in this state collecting `PONG` responses until either all alive nodes have responded or a `TIMEOUT` event is dequeued.
+The machine stays in this state collecting `PONG` responses until either all alive nodes have responded, or a `TIMEOUT` event is dequeued.
 If each alive node has responded with a `PONG` before `TIMEOUT` is dequeued, the timer is canceled and the event `TIMER_CANCELED` is raised.
 Otherwise, the handler of `TIMEOUT` is executed to determine whether another attempt to reach the potentially alive nodes should be made.
-If number of attempts has reached the maximum number of attempts (2 in our code), failure notifications are sent.
+If the number of attempts has reached the maximum number of attempts (2 in our code), failure notifications are sent.

 ```